fabio914/RealityMixer/README.md

+# Reality Mixer For iOS

-# Oculus Quest Mixed Reality For iOS
+## Oculus Quest Mixed Reality For iOS

 This is a standalone Oculus Quest Mixed Reality app for iOS that doesn't require a PC for generating Mixed Reality content.